smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Semi and Anti Joins.md

 The **EXISTS** operator is used to test for the existence of any record in a subquery.
 The **EXISTS** operator returns TRUE if the subquery returns one or more records and the **EXISTS** operator treats NULL markers as neither equal to nor unequal to each other, they are unknown.

+Because it checks for the existence of rows, you do not need to include any columns in the SELECT statment.
+It is considered best practice to simply place an arbitarary "1" in this spot.

 ```sql
 SELECT  ID,
         Fruit